apache/druid/docs/design/segments.md

 Druid uses LZ4 by default to compress blocks of values for string, long, float, and double columns.
 Druid uses Roaring to compress bitmaps for string columns and numeric null values.
 We recommend that you use these defaults unless you've experimented with your data and query patterns suggest that non-default options will perform better in your specific case.

+Druid also supports Concise bitmap compression.
 For string column bitmaps, the differences between using Roaring and Concise are most pronounced for high cardinality columns.
 In this case, Roaring is substantially faster on filters that match many values, but in some cases Concise can have a lower footprint due to the overhead of the Roaring format (but is still slower when many values are matched).
 You configure compression at the segment level, not for individual columns.
 See [IndexSpec](../ingestion/ingestion-spec.md#indexspec) for more details.

 ## Segment identification